emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 |===

-Plug-in names can contain digits, small and capital letters (regex: `[a-zA-Z0-9]+`).
+Plugin names can contain digits, small and capital letters (regex: `[a-zA-Z0-9]+`).
 Capital letters shall be used only just for word separation (e.g. `zilogZ80`).

 ## Plugin structure

 A plugin must contain a public class which is considered as _plugin root_.
-The plugin root is automatically found, then instantiated by emuStudio, then assigned into virtual computer and used.
+The plugin root is automatically found, then instantiated by emuStudio, then assigned into a virtual computer and used.

 A class which is to be plugin root, must: